FAQ – Frequently Asked Questions About Dual Citizenship

 When Can I Obtain an Italian Passport?

-You will need to wait to apply for an Italian passport until you receive notification that your Italian citizenship is confirmed.
+You will need to wait to apply for a passport until you receive notification that your Italian citizenship is confirmed.
 Your passport will allow you to travel and work not only in Italy, but in all EU countries.
 If you are considering traveling to or living in Italy, you will definitely want to have this important travel document.

 How Do My Children Become Italian Citizens?